samuelbenga/wolof-keyboard/README.md

 # Wolof Keyboard

+## About

-A keyboard layout designed to facilitate writing in Wolof on digital devices.
+Wolof Keyboard is a keyboard layout designed to facilitate writing Wolof on digital devices.

-## About the Project

-The Wolof Keyboard project aims to make Wolof writing more accessible by providing easy access to Wolof-specific characters and spelling conventions.
+The project was created to make standard Wolof orthography more accessible and to support the growing use of national languages in digital and professional environments.

-As local languages become increasingly present in education, communication and digital environments, writing tools play a key role in supporting their use.
+As local languages increasingly enter education, media, public communication and digital platforms, appropriate writing tools become essential.

-## Objectives
+## Why this project?

-- Facilitate Wolof writing
-- Promote the use of Wolof in digital environments
-- Improve typing efficiency
-- Support the standardization of written Wolof
+Writing a language should not be a technical obstacle.

+This keyboard aims to make Wolof easier to write while respecting its orthographic system and promoting its use in everyday digital communication.

 ## Features

-- Quick access to Wolof-specific characters
+* Quick access to Wolof-specific characters
-- Optimized typing experience
+* Improved typing experience
-- Easy installation
-- User-friendly layout

-## Why This Project?

-A language that is easy to write is a language that is easier to use, share and transmit.

-This project was created to facilitate writing Wolof and to support the growing presence of national languages in digital and professional environments.

-As more content is produced in Wolof, appropriate writing tools become increasingly important for communication, education and knowledge sharing.
+* Support for standard Wolof orthography
+* Easy integration into digital workflows

 ## Characters supported